Pros and Cons of Being an ICU Travel Nurse + Steps to Become + Salary

 An ICU travel nurse is not considered part of the hospital's core staff of nurses.
 This is because they are usually hired on a 13-week contract.
 This contract may be renewed a set amount of times.
 Many ICU travel nurses choose this type of job to see different parts of the country.
 It also allows them to work in various settings, such as small community hospitals or large teaching hospitals.

-Where Does An ICU Travel Nurse Work?
+Where Does an ICU Travel Nurse Work?

 As an ICU travel nurse, you will have the opportunity to work in various settings.
 Your experience and expertise will be in high demand, and you will likely have your choice of locations.
 Some of the most common places where ICU travel nurses work include hospitals and trauma centers.
 Hospitals are the most common setting for ICU travel nurses.
 You will care for critically ill or injured patients and provide them with the life-saving treatment they need.
 As an ICU travel nurse in a trauma center, you will be responsible for the care of patients who have suffered trauma from an accident or injury that requires a high level of expert care.